Witch Hunt? New FBI Memos Indicate 'Hyper Partisan Bias' Of Mueller's Russia Probe Says Judicial Watch

 Speaking on Fox News at the time, Fitton pointed out that this new information provided by Solomon was begrudgingly released after a long period of dragging their feet on the issue.
 The FBI released documents to the Department of Justice as well as the congressional committees that have been seeking the release of these papers for a lengthy period of time.

-Solomon noted in his article for The Hill that the memos now being produced to the DOJ as well as to congress show “damning” and “troubling” evidence of bias against President Trump and his associates.
+Solomon noted in his article for The Hill that the memos now being produced to the DOJ as well as to Congress show “damning” and “troubling” evidence of bias against President Trump and his associates.

 “They [the memos] show Strzok and his counterintelligence team rushing in the fall of 2016 to find “derogatory” information from informants or a “pretext” to accelerate the probe and get a surveillance warrant on figures tied to the future president.”
 Solomon writes.